Is Ironwood Pharmaceuticals Inc. (IRWD) a Keeper?

-Ironwood Pharmaceuticals Inc. (NASDAQ:IRWD) went down by -1.40% from its latest closing price compared to the recent 1-year high of $12.95.
-The company’s stock price has collected -0.62% of loss in the last five trading sessions.
+Ironwood Pharmaceuticals Inc. (NASDAQ:IRWD) went down by -0.87% from its latest closing price compared to the recent 1-year high of $12.95.
+The company’s stock price has collected 1.06% of gains in the last five trading sessions.

 Is It Worth Investing in Ironwood Pharmaceuticals Inc. (NASDAQ :IRWD) Right Now?